 - In the remake, Asuka's surname is changed from Soryu to Shikinami, to reflect the now-changed background of the character.
 As per Word of God, Rei, Asuka and Mari are all named after the postwar Ayanami-class destroyers rather than their World War Two Fubuki-class namesakes (and the aircraft carrier Soryu, in Asuka's case).

 - Similarly to Evangelion, many military characters in 07-Ghost have names from WW2 Japanese warships: Ayanami, Hyuuga and Katsuragi in the manga, and Yukikaze in one drama CD.

-- Most of the military characters from Fullmetal Alchemist are named after WWII aircraft: Mustang, Hughes, Bradley, Hawkeye, Hayate, etc.
+- Most of the military characters from Fullmetal Alchemist are named after aircraft or vehicles, whether WW2 era or present-day: Mustang, Hughes, Bradley, Hawkeye, Hayate, etc.

 - The Saberdolls from Saber Marionette J are named after German tanks from World War II (Tiger, Luchs, and Panther.)
 This also qualifies them for Animal Theme Naming.

 - Rurouni Kenshin - Toy Ship members Yahiko and Tsubame are theme named based on a train line.